cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/LIME/ResNet.md

 ## Cartons and Vipers and Bears, oh my!

 (talk about how LIME can explain some of the wackier ResNet predictions)

+## What does this tell us about LIME?

+(speak more generally about LIME and how it interacts with the dataset from a critical analysis pov)